 Location: Alberta to U.S. Midwest and Southeast

-Overview: The Keystone XL Pipeline Project is a proposed 1,179-mile, 36-in. diameter crude oil pipeline from Hardisty, Alberta, to Steele City, Nebraska.
+Overview: Keystone XL is a proposed 1,179-mile, 36-in. diameter crude oil pipeline from Hardisty, Alberta, to Steele City, Nebraska.
 At an estimated cost of $5.3 billion (USD), the pipeline will transport crude oil from Canada, as well as the Bakken shale region of Montana and North Dakota.
 The pipeline will have capacity to transport 830,000 bpd to Gulf Coast and Midwest refineries.

 Location: Louisiana, Mississippi, South Carolina, Georgia and Florida